 If you enjoy hiking, there are also numerous walking trails near Queenstown.
 Personally, I’d love to do the famous Ben Lomond summit track next time, but there are others too.
 A hike to Lake Alta in the Remarkables ski area could easily be combined with the viewpoint one that we did for a fun day-trip in the mountains.
 For even more options, take a look at this blog post.

-As always I would highly appreciate any comments, questions, remarks, and suggestions that you might have.
+As always, check out my YouTube video from Queenstown for even more details and I would highly appreciate any comments, questions, remarks, and suggestions that you might have.
 I’m always happy to chat, so feel free to write anything and let’s do that!